brucland/RP2040/README.md

 https://people.ece.cornell.edu/land/courses/ece4920/index.html
 Now Hunter and I are looking for the next architecture to use for the microcontroller course.

 We have been experimenting with the C-SDK, MBED/Arduino, and MIcroPython.
+After messing with MicroPython for a few weeks, I switched to the MBED/Arduino environment which allows free intermixing of MBED and C-SDK constructs.
+The resulting programs have NO Arduino syntax (except for the ino extension) but use the high-level MBED RTOS, mixed with C-SDK, on core0, and only the C-SDK on core1.